 Magnesium is one of the nutrients that is very much lacking in the highly processed standard American diet, making deficiency common.
-Getting your magnesium from food is always the best choice (properly prepared grains, fruits, chocolate, etc), but if you need more than you can obtain from food, both transdermal (through the skin) and supplemental magnesium are other options.
-Transdermal choices are epsom salt baths, magnesium lotion, magnesium spray, and my favorite supplemental options are magnesium ascorbate, glycinate, orotate or malate from a reputable source.
+Getting your magnesium from food is always the best choice (properly prepared grains, fruits, etc.), but if you need more than you can obtain from food, both transdermal (through the skin) and supplemental magnesium are other options.
+Transdermal options include epsom salt baths, magnesium lotion, and magnesium spray.
+Supplemental forms of magnesium that are specific to having a laxative effect are citrate and oxide forms from a reputable source.

-Beet juice (and high potassium juices)
+7. Drink Some Beet juice (and high potassium juices)

 A common cause of constipation is sluggish/stagnant bile flow.
 After toxins are neutralized in the liver, they are dumped into the bile (bile duct is a river for toxins to move out of the body) and when the bile gets too thick, toxic matter can’t flow out of the body quick enough (leading to fatigue, low energy, constipation, PMS, toxicity and disease)!
 Regular beet consumption (and a wealthy diet) can help strengthen this process naturally!